atanasovdaniel/wfmc/README.md

     # instead of a complete tree from the whole repository
     #large-file-set=true

+    # redirect using use meta tag with http-equiv="Refresh"
+    # enable this option if HTTP redirects doesn't work
+    #redirect-with-meta=true

     # favicon / application icon, must be one of the embedded/compiled icon files
     # by default wfmicon.gif
     #favicon=home.gif